Menopause aching joints while sheltering in place?

 - Get moving with Gennev Health Coach Stasi: Click to and follow Gennev’s Instagram video channel (IGTV) for workouts and talks with Menopause Coach Stasi, an exercise physiologist and registered dietitian.
 She’s ready for you.

-- Best workout videos on YouTube, according to Greatist.com: Equipment-free and created with working out at home in mind.
+- There are many good workout videos on YouTube,: Equipment-free and created with working out at home in mind.
 There are 7 equipment-free workouts, plus yoga, barre, and a few other types of workouts.
 Links and options aplenty, right here.

 - Easing in: If you’re wanting to start moving more, gentle stretching and gentle yoga may be a nice fit for you.
 Yoga with Adrienne has a playlist called Yoga for Uncertain Times that’s timely and on point.

-- Reducing chronic pain: This post shares 7 exercises that can reduce chronic pain.
-Take a look… how about test-driving a few?
+- Reducing chronic pain: This post shares exercises that can reduce chronic pain.

-- 10 ways to work out at home when you’re stuck inside: The Los Angeles Times shared some pointers and offered a breakdown of categories, according to what you may be up for (or seeking).
+- There are a lot of ways to work out at home when you’re stuck inside: Nutrition offered a breakdown of categories, according to what you may be up for (or seeking).
 Options for de-stressing, immersive experience and more.
 Click, pick, and enjoy.

 More regular movement can support your whole body in myriad ways.
 If the topic of productivity feels like one of your pressures right now, a little time invested in exercise can assist in minimizing worries and maximizing your ability to sleep, stemming menopause symptoms, lubricating your joints and muscles to alleviate pain, and releasing needed endorphins.